defstudio/laravel-html/README.md

 You're free to use this package (it's [MIT-licensed](LICENSE.md)), but if it makes it to your production environment we highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.

-Our address is: Spatie, Samberstraat 69D, 2060 Antwerp, Belgium.
+Our address is: DefStudio, Samberstraat 69D, 2060 Antwerp, Belgium.

 All postcards are published [on our website](https://spatie.be/en/opensource/postcards).